Motorcycle Stator Introduction

 It’s also wise to check the length of cable that’s available on your loom.
 Just to make sure that it will reach.

-Unless you plan on crafting your own electrical connections this can make sourcing a replacement rather problematic.
+Unless you plan on crafting your own electrical connections – connectors can make sourcing a replacement stator rather problematic.

 Most motorcycle connectors have replaceable terminal pins.
 This means that the pins can be relocated in the connector housing.